Home Hernia Mesh Hernias Umbilical Hernia

 What Is an Umbilical Hernia?

-An umbilical hernia occurs when the abdominal muscles weaken and form an opening near the belly button, allowing soft tissue or part of the intestines to bulge through it.
+An umbilical hernia — also referred to as periumbilical hernia — occurs when the abdominal muscles weaken and form an opening near the belly button, allowing soft tissue or part of the intestines to bulge through it.
 Umbilical hernias can occur in any population age group, from babies and children to adults.
 These hernias are common, and most aren’t serious.
-The hernia may go away without treatment in infants, but adults typically require surgery called hernioplasty to correct the problem.
+The hernia may go away without treatment in infants, but adults typically require surgery called hernioplasty to correct it.

-Umbilical hernias account for about 10% of adult abdominal hernias.
+Umbilical hernias are common.
+They account for about 10% of adult abdominal hernias and have been found in 23% to 50% of people during physical examination or ultrasound.
 Pregnant women are three times more likely to develop an umbilical hernia.
 Men and women over 60 years old have an equal risk as the muscles in the abdomen get weaker.

 Causes & Risk Factors of Umbilical Hernia

 Ninety percent of umbilical hernias in adults form because of a combination of weakened abdominal muscles and excessive abdominal pressure.
-Conditions that place additional pressure on the abdomen, like pregnancy, raise the risk of an umbilical hernia in adults.
+Conditions that place additional pressure on the abdomen, such as pregnancy, raise the risk of an umbilical hernia in adults.

 Adult Umbilical Hernia Risk Factors